techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

   - Mark the task as Completed when all steps are done.
 See [Update businessScenarioTask](/graph/api/businessscenariotask-update?view=graph-rest-beta).
   - Delete the task.
 See [Delete businessScenarioTask](/graph/api/businessscenarioplanner-delete-tasks?view=graph-rest-beta).

     > [!NOTE]
     > Some workflows might not have deterministic flows.
 For example, a finding during an inspection might result in the inclusion of several more steps in the inspection.
 The Planner app can’t determine whether all required steps are completed, so we designed this feature to allow your app to govern the lifecycle of the task.
 Similarly, users are prevented from updating task fields or marking the task complete because these actions might result in users making changes that conflict with what’s reflected in your Teams app.

 ## Create an app-powered task

-Here's how to create an app-powered task using the [Create businessScenarioTask](/graph/api/businessscenarioplanner-post-tasks) API.
+Here's an overview of how to create an app-powered task using the [Create businessScenarioTask](/graph/api/businessscenarioplanner-post-tasks) API.

 What differentiates an app-powered task from a standard task is the presence of a specific attachment.
-This attachment includes a link (reference URL) to the destination Teams app experience, which allows Planner to recognize the task as an app-powered task.
+This attachment includes a link (reference URL) to the destination Teams app experience, which enables Planner to recognize the task as an app-powered task.

 Note that the API refers to task attachments as [references](/graph/api/resources/plannerexternalreferences?view=graph-rest-beta).

 ### Define the attachment

-To define the attachment, you must specify the following properties.
+To define the attachment, specify the following properties.

 ```http
         "references": {